cowboy2718/FMEA/README.md

 ## Data Source

-Data for this function is input by the user.
-The requirements are an Excel file with the following named fields:
+Data for this function is input by the user (typically the FMEA session is captured in an Excel workbook).
+The following fields are what the FMEA package will use when imported.
+Data must be tidy.

 |Field          | Description                                 | Data type
  -------------- | --------------------------------------------| ------------------------